rapidsai/docs/maintainers/gpuci.md

 **IMPORTANT**: Before merging and approving this PR, be sure to change the merging strategy to `Create a Merge Commit`.
 Otherwise, history will be lost and the branches become incompatible.

-Once this PR is approved and merged, the auto-merger PR should automatically be merged since it will contain the same commit hashes.
+Once this PR is approved and merged, the forward-merger PR should automatically be merged since it will contain the same commit hashes.

 ## Scripts